mskhc/dev1/content/en/blog/_posts/2024-09-25-swap-ga-graduation/2024-09-25-swap-ga-graduation.md

 This can be achieved by setting `io.latency` for the system slice, thereby granting it higher I/O priority.

-### Control Plane Swap
+### Swap and control plane nodes

-It is recommended to enable swap only for the worker nodes.
+The Kubernetes project recommends running control plane nodes without any swap space configured.
 The control plane primarily hosts Guaranteed QoS Pods, so swap can generally be disabled.
 The main concern is that swapping critical services on the control plane could negatively impact performance.